skijit/notes/programming/dotnet/aspnet/webapi-core2.md

 ### Request

 #### Verb and Route Support
 - Usually based on attributes in the Action Method
+  - With MVC, you might use convention-based routing (with routing table), but with WebAPI, the preferred method is attribute-based routing.
 - Routing
   - Also possible to specify multiple verbs to work with an action method - use `AcceptverbsAttribute`
   - route attributes can go on the controller and the action methods